Advertiser also flips by context. Keep roles straight when wiring links and postbacks in CPV tracker (CPV Lab or CPV One).

 Setup flow in CPV tracker (CPV Lab or CPV One)

-- Campaign URL (traffic side): include click ID and, if available, {cost}or bid tokens.
+- Campaign URL (traffic side): include click ID and, if available,

 - Postbacks: